Welcome to the Digital Precision Agriculture Lab!

 The strength of the team is each individual member.
 The strength of each member is the team - Phil Jackson

 The Digital Precision Agriculture Lab is located in Room #236 of the Agricultural Engineering Sciences Building at the Department of Agricultural and Biological Engineering, University of Illinois Urbana-Champaign.
-Here, we specialize in Computational Engineering for Digital Precision Agriculture.
+The researchers in this lab specializes in Computational Engineering for Digital Precision Agriculture.

-We focus on both fundamental and applied research, maintaining a balance between theoretical exploration and practical implementation.
-Each project has its unique scope, ranging from exploratory analysis based on theoretical principles to the real-time application of using robotic platforms and other advanced agricultural technologies.
+We focus on both fundamental and applied research, maintaining a balance between theoretical concepts and practical implementation.
+Each project has its unique scope, ranging from exploratory analysis based on theoretical principles to the real-time application of using robotic platforms or machine systems.

 • Remotely sensed imagery (using free and open-access platforms),